-In ‘The War of Art’ the author Steven Pressfield describes how to break through internal obstacles surrounding success, and discover your inner creativity.
-Pressfield says: “The professional conducts his business in the real world.
+In ‘The War of Art’, author Steven Pressfield describes how to break through internal obstacles surrounding success, and discover your inner creativity.
+Pressfield writes: “The professional conducts his business in the real world.
 Adversity, injustice, bad hops, rotten calls, even good breaks and lucky bounces all compromise the ground over which the campaign must be waged.
 The field is level, the professional understand, only in heaven.”

 “Take inventory on YOU”

-Prior to joining ALTIS I allowed what people saw, heard and said about me shape my experience.
+Prior to joining ALTIS, I allowed what people saw, heard and said about me to shape my experience.
 I now recognize that those people only have the power I give them.
-I can choose to set boundaries with my dress, I can choose to be better when the noise starts flooding in, and I can choose how I build myself up when lacking courage.
+I can choose to set boundaries with my dress.
+I can choose to be better when the noise starts flooding in; and I can choose how I build myself up when I lack courage.

 If we women decide to make it a priority to reequip ourselves we CAN climb; in this sport, and in life.